-BT: So, you have to have the right size net so the fish gets caught properly and doesn't bounce off.
-But if that webbing's too thin and not strong enough, those bluefish are forced off.
-They'll stretch that webbing and swim right through it.
+BT: You have to have the right size net so the fish gets caught properly and doesn't bounce off.
+But if that webbing's too thin and not strong enough, those bluefish are forced-they'll stretch that webbing and swim right through it.
 So, you got to have it strong enough, but not too thick where it'll bounce off.
 Do you see what I'm saying?